 In addition to gunpowder, fireworks are packed with heavy metals and other toxins that produce their sparkling shower of colors.
 Like perchlorates, the exact effect of fireworks' heavy-metal fallout is still mainly a mystery, but scientists do know that the metals themselves can wreak havoc in the human body.

-• Strontium (red): This soft, silvery-yellow metal turns red when it burns, is extremely reactive with both air and water, and can be radioactive.
-Some strontium compounds dissolve in water, and others move deep into soil and groundwater; radioactive strontium has a half-life of 29 years.
-While low levels of stable and radioactive strontium haven't been shown to affect human health, they both can be dangerous at high doses.
-Radioactive strontium can damage bone marrow, cause anemia and prevent blood from clotting correctly, and lab studies have shown it can lead to birth defects in animals.
-Stable strontium is mainly a threat to children because it can impair their bone growth.
+Strontium (red): This soft, silvery-yellow metal turns red when it burns, and it's extremely reactive with both air and water.
+Some strontium compounds dissolve in water, and others can move deep into soil and groundwater.
+While low levels of stable strontium have not been shown to affect human health, the metal can be dangerous at high doses.
+The main health threat posed by non-radioactive strontium is for children, since it can impair their bone growth.

-• Copper (blue): Fireworks' blue hues are produced by copper compounds.
+Copper (blue): Fireworks' blue hues are produced by copper compounds.
 These aren't very toxic on their own, but the copper jump-starts the formation of dioxins when perchlorates in the fireworks burn.
-Dioxins are vicious chemicals that don't occur naturally and aren't intentionally produced anywhere; they only exist as unwelcome byproducts of certain chemical reactions, one of which happens in blue fireworks.
+Dioxins are vicious chemicals that don't occur naturally; they're the unwelcome byproducts of certain chemical reactions, one of which happens in blue fireworks.
 The most noted health effect of dioxin exposure is chloracne, a severe skin disease with acne-like lesions mostly on the face and upper body.
 Dioxin doesn't stop there, though — the World Health Organization has identified it as a human carcinogen, and it's also been shown to disrupt hormone production and glucose metabolism.

 The most eco-friendly alternative to fireworks is to forgo explosions altogether — go to a parade, go fishing, grill out, camp out or help out.

 If you must see the sky festively illuminated, you might want to try a laser light show, which create dazzling displays of color without launching dangerous chemicals into the air.
 They may consume lots of energy, but so does the rampant production of single-use fireworks.
-Here's an example of lasers in lieu of fireworks on the Fourth of July, from Stone Mountain, Ga., in 2008:
+Here's an example of lasers in lieu of fireworks on the Fourth of July, from Stone Mountain, Georgia, in 2017:

-In 2004, Disney began using compressed air to launch fireworks at Disneyland in Anaheim, Calif., reducing at least the issues of smoky particulates in the air and perchlorates in the water.
-Researchers have also been fine-tuning alternative propellants that use nitrogen-rich materials in place of perchlorates, but those are still likely several years away from hitting the market.
+In 2004, Disney began using compressed air to launch fireworks at Disneyland in California, reducing at least the issues of smoky particulates in the air and perchlorates in the water.
+Researchers have also been fine-tuning alternative propellants that use nitrogen-rich materials in place of perchlorates.